lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.cn.md

 > kiwi
 > How many?
 > 4
-> Sorry, there are only 3 kiwis left..
+> Sorry, there are only 3 kiwis left.
 > [...]
 ```